 His symptoms are first mistaken for rabies, as the Grooviest Doctor in the World ascertains.
 However, this turns out not to be the case.
 Given the unexplained, violent deaths that tend to follow cases like this, law enforcement becomes interested.
-Said law enforcement is one loathsome, perverted cop who seems to have a thing for women in vulnerable situations.
+Said law enforcement is one loathsome, perverted cop (Michael Pataki) who seems to have a thing for women in vulnerable situations.

 Tropes found in It Lives By Night:

 - The Bad Guy Wins: Well, your precise definition of "bad guy" may be important here, but at the end of the movie John, who you may remember murdered several people, is at large and remains a danger to all.
 His wife supports him and implicitly becomes a bat person herself.
 Sgt.
 Ward is killed by a bat... swarm.
 Bats swarm, right?

-- Made even more cringe-inducing by the fact that the two actors who played Johnny and Kathy are real-life husband and wife.
+- Jerkass: Johnny seemed to be an asshole even before he was bitten, especially to his wife Cathy.
+Made even more cringe-inducing by the fact that the two actors who played Johnny and Cathy are real-life husband and wife.

 - Murder the Hypotenuse: Implied with Ward.